 Registration starts Jan.
-16 for Camp ClapHans, a new residential summer camp for children with disabilities that opens in June.
+14 for Camp ClapHans, a new residential summer camp for children with disabilities that opens June 15.
 The camp is for kids ages 8 to 16 and is an outreach project of the J.D.
 McCarty Center for children with developmental disabilities in Norman.
-The camp is located on the center's campus at 2002 E. Robinson St. and features two cabins and an activities building that are located next to an 11-acre lake.
+The camp is located on the hospital's campus at 2002 E. Robinson St. and features two cabins and an activities building that are located next to an 11-acre lake.

-"We will work with families to determine the camp session that will best fit their child's abilities and interests," said Megan Stanek, camp director.
+"We will work with families to determine the camp session that will best fit their child's abilities and interests," said Kyle Cottrell, camp director.

-Camp activities will include archery, arts and crafts, canoeing, fishing, field games, horseback riding, hikes and swimming.
+Camp activities will include archery, arts and crafts, canoeing, fishing, field games, horseback riding, hikes, social activities, and swimming.

-Stanek said she is thrilled about opening the camp and sees it as a place where children can have fun, make friends and learn valuable skills.
+Cottrell said "Camp is a great place for children to have fun, make friends and learn valuable skills."

-"We have an exciting summer full of activities, exploration and social programs for our campers," she said.
-"We are beyond excited in taking another big step toward beginning a new project of the J.D.
-McCarty Center."
+"We have an exciting summer full of activities, exploration and social programs for our campers," he said.
+"Camp will run from Sunday afternoon to Wednesday afternoon this year."

 The idea for the camp developed in 1995 when McCarty Center officials discussed options on how to reach more kids with disabilities in the summer months when they are out of school and not receiving therapeutic services, said Vicki Kuestersteffen, director and CEO of the center.